SangSaephan/CodePath-Flicks/README.md

 - [X] Add "Upcoming" tab bar item.
 - [X] Allow movie overview to scroll if the text is too long.
 - [X] Add rounded corners for collection view cells.
+- [X] User can sort movies alphabetically or by release date.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):